hoodietramp/custom-profile-volatility/README.md

 sudo docker run -it --rm -v $PWD:/volatility ubuntu:20.04 /bin/bash
 ```

--it : run the container and drop us in interactive session of `/bin/bash` shell
+-it : run the container and drop us in interactive session of `/bin/bash` shell <br>
---rm : remove previous container if present
+--rm : remove previous container if present <br>
--v : verbose
+-v : verbose <br>
-\$PWD:/volatility : mount the `/volatility` directory present in current working directory of user in the docker container
+\$PWD:/volatility : mount the `/volatility` directory present in current working directory of user in the docker container <br>

 #### install dependencies
 ```